-One sobering thought which begins to increase the necessity for God giving his people the book of Obadiah, is understanding that in his eyes all of his people dwell among the heathen.
+One sobering thought which begins to increase the value and purpose for having the book of Obadiah, is perceiving that in God's eyes all his people dwell among the heathen.
 “I will take you from among the heathen… and will bring you into your own land (Ezekiel 36:24).”
-To best perceive what God is prophesying in the first verse of Obadiah's vision, note that the Hebrew word which was translated into the word “heathen” was also translated into the words, people, gentiles, and nations.
-This particular Hebrew word pertains to everyone who does not know the Lord in truth, in other words, this particular Hebrew word can even pertain to professed believers that are within God's assemblies of worship.
+To interpret this first verse of Obadiah's vision, note that the Hebrew word which was translated into the word “heathen” was also translated into the words, people, gentiles, and nations.
+This particular Hebrew word pertains to everyone who does not know the Lord in truth, in other words, this particular word can even pertain to professed believers which are within God's assemblies of worship.
 This very word was used in the verses: “He shall bring forth judgment to the gentiles (Isaiah 42:1).”
 “He shall judge among the nations (Isaiah 2:4),” “He shall judge among the heathen (Psalm 110:6).”
 God will judge righteously between heathen and heathen.
 “As for you, O my flock, thus saith the Lord God; Behold, I judge between cattle and cattle (Ezekiel 34:17).”
 “Pour out thy wrath upon the heathen that have not known thee, and upon kingdoms that have not called upon thy name (Psalm 79:6).”

 “The pride of thine heart hath deceived thee, thou that dwellest in the clefts of the rock, whose habitation is high; that saith in his heart, Who shall bring me down to the ground (Obadiah 3)?”
 These reproving words are written to incriminate Moab.
 “We have heard the pride of Moab (Jeremiah 48:29).”
 But definitive proof of Moab’s identity comes from Jeremiah's account which links Bozrah’s name to the prophesy, saying, “I have sworn by myself, saith the Lord, that Bozrah shall become a desolation, a reproach, a waste, and a curse; and all the cities thereof shall be perpetual wastes (Jeremiah 49:13).”
 Bozrah is a city of Moab (Jeremiah 48:24).
 In prophecy, the city name of “Bozrah” pertains to the thoughts of those ambassadors that are gathering all of the Islamic nation together as one.
 “Who is this that cometh from Edom, with dyed garments from Bozrah (Isaiah 63:1)?”
 “I will surely gather the remnant of Israel; I will put them together as the sheep of Bozrah (Micah 2:12).”
 “The Lord hath a sacrifice in Bozrah, and a great slaughter in the land of Idumea (Isaiah 34:6).”